 - Born Francis John Murphy on the 11 March 1900 in Oldham, South Dakota.

 - 1925 – M.D., C.M. from McGill Medical School, Montreal.

-- 1927 – Training in anesthesia, Montreal General Hospital
+- 1927 – Training in anaesthesia, Montreal General Hospital.

 Murphy Endotracheal Tube and the Murphy eye (1941)